Topics included in this article:

 On each camera, H.264 encoded video is stored in 2-second segments on the local /ext4 filesystem.
 The size of each segment varies substantially based on the amount of content captured.
 Light, movement, and area under purview are the biggest variables.
 These variables can cause segments to fluctuate from as small as 20 KB to as large as 500 KB.

 The storage mechanism works like a circular buffer, expunging old data only when new data needs to be written.
-This creates a fairly constant sliding window of time available to view, typically around 15 or 45 days, depending on the storage model.
-Once data has been expired, it is no longer available for viewing.
+This creates a fairly constant sliding window of time available to view, typically around 15 to 45 days, depending on the storage model.
+Once data has expired, it is no longer available for viewing.

 Cloud Recording & Policy Events

 Policy events are configured to intelligently upload content to the cloud where more substantial analysis can take place.
 Selective video clips are uploaded in 30-second blocks, finding a balance between consuming upload bandwidth and identifying activity.
-The camera itself does a first pass of analysis, further restricting uploads to only content worth analyzing.
+The camera does a first pass of analysis, further restricting uploads to only content worth analyzing.
 The bandwidth usage for policy events varies significantly by the amount of activity the camera detects.

 Offline Mode

 When the camera reconnects, it will auto-scan for certain ports including the NTP/123 port.
-This port must be open for the camera to connect to an NTP server and obtain a time to re-assimilate the footage in the proper timeline.
+This port must be open for the camera to connect to an NTP server and obtain time to re-assimilate the footage in the proper timeline.
 If this port is blocked or the connection is inaccessible, then the camera will not begin to record again.

 Helpful Links